Many activies are offered in addition to the education curriculum.

 Students in grades 5 & 6 design science projects to display at school and compete on the Diocesan level.

-The Saint George School Drama Club has given hundreds of students the opportunity to participate in a full scale musical production since it began production in 2003.
+The Saint George School Drama Club has given hundreds of students the opportunity to participate in a full scale musical production since the first production in 2003.
 These musicals foster student's artistic expression as well as their public presentation skills.
 Many performers have gone on to be active in their high school theatres thanks to being bitten by the theatre bug at Saint George School.
 The shows are preseted each spring for the community of Saint George Church and School.
-Past shows include Annie, Jr., The Wizard of Oz; You're A Good Man Charlie Brown, Honk, Jr., Seussical, Jr. and Into the Woods, Jr.

-Patrols are responsible for helping students cross in crosswalks, open doors, supervising hallways, and assisting the teachers on bus duty.
+Seventh and eighth grade Patrols are responsible for helping students cross in crosswalks, open doors, supervising hallways, and assisting the teachers on bus duty.
 Patrols are on duty for one half hour in the morning and afternoon.
 Patrols are assigned their role for one month intervals.
-Seventh and eighth grade students may be assigned A.M.
-Patrols or P.M.
-Patrols.

 A 12 week program offering support to children who have suffered a significant loss through death, divorce, or other painful transitions.
 The Rainbows program is available through the Erie Diocese.

-Yearbook staff is an activity developed to create and design the yearbook.
-Students in the yearbook club work to improve their skills and then apply them to the yearbook.
+Students in the yearbook club work to develop and design the yearbook.
 They are responsible for taking pictures throughout the year, designing the cover, and assisting with the promotion, sale and distribution of the yearbook.